Princess Anne meets with cyclone response team

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Princess Royal, daughter of the late Queen Elizabeth II, has been pictured visiting the National Crisis Management Centre - the Beehive Bunker - today to meet with crisis response staff dealing with the impacts of the devastating cyclone that hit several regions in the North Island this week.
+The Princess Royal, daughter of the late Queen Elizabeth II, has visited the National Crisis Management Centre - the Beehive Bunker - today to meet with crisis response staff dealing with the impacts of the devastating cyclone that hit several regions in the North Island this week.

 Anne and her husband Sir Timothy Laurence left the United Kingdom on Sunday night (local time).